dialchain/dial/README.md

 To validate a token at the end of a given time window, two partial merkel trees (PMT) are required:
 - The PMT of the protocol neighborhood that hosted the token in the passed time window
 - The PMT of the protocol of the passed time window.

 Knowing the identifier of each of these documents, a participant can locate where to download the documents in the current time window.

-# The Dial Economy
-Due to it open and permissionless character, the Dial defines a value generation system to address spam and sustainability.

-## Value Generation
-Every single service performed by a Dial service provider (e.g. publisher) in the Dial is paid for by the requestor of that service.
-The price of some fundamental services (like the publication service) is set by the network.
-The price of other services is left to the discretion of the service provider.
-A __service intent request__ allows a requestor to collect prices and other execution conditions from different service providers.

-## Spam Rsistance
-Spam is the main thread to open and permissionless architectures.
-The Dial is built on top of a fundamental spam resistance system that makes sure the revenue generated from the publication of a single token is sufficient to cover present and future performance required to validate, maintain and retire that token.

-This is also a reason why each token carries an expiration date.
-After the expiration date, the token identifier is not known to the Dial and does not appear in the protocol.

-In order to protect publishers (or service providers in general), the Dial requires each service request to be accompanied with a payment.
-Even the price inquiry service (a.k.a service intent request) is a payable service.
-Recall that the service intent request also returns a binding offer to the requesting party.

-The price paid by a party to publish a declaration has a minimum cap, a file size factor, a validation effort factor and time to live factor.
-This price is generally substantial enough to have a significant impact on the wealth of the party generating spammy declarations.

-These three factors (a) payment for intent request, (b) payment for publication and (c) the publisher registration constraint constitute together an effective spam resistance mechanism.

-## Sustainability
-Because of the built in expiration date for each token, the dial is designed to not keep bothersome histories.
-A Dial token is forgotten with the expiration of the token, if the token is not extended by the current controller.
-As stated above, each Dial token is covered with enough reserves to finance the security of the token till expiration.

-The Dial also does not have a treasury.
-Each token caries it's maintenance budget in the form of attached coins.
-This maintenance budget is consumed as the token is passed from one time window to another till the token is removed from the log at expiration.

 # Monetary Policy
 Each coin in the Dial originates from a combination between a __Proof of Work__ and the __performance__ of a __canonical service__.

 ## Proof of Work (PoW)
 The PoW is designed to enforce a relation between the value extracted from of a service consumed and the effort performed to legitimate the service request.
-The more balanced the relationship between the effort performed (input) and the value extracted (output), the lesser probable will a participant try to spam the system.
+A balanced relationship between the effort performed (input) and the value extracted (output) will discourage a participant from spamming the Dial.

 ## Mining Coins out of PoW
-The Dial allows a participant to perform some computation intensive work and use the resulting proof (PoW) to pay for the execution of a service.
-The service execution process transforms the provided PoW into a coin.
+The Dial allows a participant to perform some computation intensive work and use the resulting proof (PoW) to pay for the execution of a Dial service.
+The service execution process transforms the provided PoW into a Dial coin.
 This resulting coin is subsequently used in the Dial network as a mean of payment.

 ## Reputation
 The reputation of a participant is the cumulated amount of PoW performed by that participant so far.
-This reputation exposes the participant to privileges:
+As described above, the reputation exposes the participant to privileges:
-- the registration as a service provider requires a participant to justify controll over a defined amount of cummulated PoW (called reputation)
+- the registration as a service provider requires a participant to provide a ccertain reputation it controlls.
-- the amount of PoW required to submit a publication request is an inverse factor of the reputation of a participant.
+- the amount of PoW required to submit a publication request is an inverse factor of the reputation of the submitting participant.
 The bigger the reputation of a participant, the lesser is the PoW required from the participant for the submission of a publication request.

-The reputation of a participant can also be attached to some operations as a guaranty of not double spending.
-Speeding up the off chain transaction of token and increasing the annonymity of the overall echosystem.
+- the reputation of a participant can also be attached to some operations as a guaranty of not double spending.
+Speeding up the off chain transaction of token and increasing the annonymity of the overall echo system.

-## Reducing Opportunistic Behavior
-With respect to the open and permissionless character of the Dial, coin production must be designed such as to have the total coin supply reflect the volume of activity performed in the Dial network.
-With this in mind, the Dial wants to prevent participant (1)  from performing work just with the purpose of increasing the coin supply, (2) from extracting additional value out of the coin production process (e.g. by producing work for service requests directed to service providers known in advance).

-In order to prevent opportunistic behavior, the Dial limits the conversion of PoW to coin to services which by their nature do not allow participants to behave oppotunistic.
-Currently identified services are:
-- The publication service.
-- The coin bundling service.

-In this same rationale, the Dial allows a participant to attach it's reputation to an operation as a guaranty of honesty.
-Misbehavior will then lead to the participant losing this reputation.
+- Reputations are integral part of the monetary policy as reputation are tradable value object.

+## Supply Cap
+The Dial monetary policy does not set a supply cap, but designs the proof of work (PoW) such as to have the Dial supply reflect the volume of activity performed in the Dial network:
+- the PoW required for a service is set such as to have the work done consume resources equivalent to the monetary value to be paid for the same service.
+As devices get powerfull, PoW will be addjusted to service it original purpose.
+- the PoW performed includes details on the service request and on the target time window.
+This means a PoW generaated for a service request can not be reused for another service request, thus preventing the development of a secondary PoW market.